The Terracotta Warriors

 The Terracotta Warriors lay hidden for more than 2000 years

-More than likely never completed, Emperor Qin's tomb would remain hidden for over 2,200 years beyond his death.
+More than likely never completed, This mausoleum would remain hidden for over 2,200 years after his death.
 Then, one day in March 1974, farmers digging a well in a field approximately 30 km east of Xi’an would stumble upon a pit containing terracotta statues.

 Subsequently, the site was identified as the burial place of Emperor Qin, with excavations beginning almost immediately.
 The ensuing restorations would reveal that the Terracotta Warriors were created using moulds and early assembly-line-type construction.